 We will review the basic biology of neuoroplasticity, and discuss the implications for rehabilitation aimed at improving motor outcomes after injury or disease.
-This is a complex topic, and we will not have an exhaustive survey regarding the mechanisms of neuroplasticity - rather the intent is to review fundamental principles and to discuss how these principles can inform the design and implementation of rehabilitation paradigms.
-This course will emphasize building a bridge between research in basic science, clinical research, and clinical practice and thus encourage interdisciplinary work from "bench to bedside to park bench and back".
+This is a complex topic, and we will not do an exhaustive survey regarding the mechanisms of neuroplasticity - rather the intent is to review fundamental principles and to discuss how these principles can inform the design and implementation of rehabilitation paradigms.
+This course will emphasize building a bridge between research in basic science, clinical research, and clinical practice.
+The aim is to lay the foundation for interdisciplinary work from "bench to bedside to park bench and back".
 The greatest improvements following injury or disease may require an orchestration of rehabilitation approaches, thus reinforcing the need for interdisciplinary research.